Malinoski/my-angular11-experiments/README.md

 # MyAngular11Experiments

-This project uses Angular 11 and Node.js.
+This project uses the Angular web platform, hosted in a Node.js server and deployed in Docker container.
 The angular project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8 with single page (XYZ component)

 ## Development container server